Our Leadership

 Anita's education includes a Bachelor of Science in Accounting from the University of Arkansas in Little Rock.

-Dee Edmondson
+Dee Isbell

 Parliamentarian